Buffan3369/rot_sens/README.md

 ## Workflow

-All reconstructions were were generated using the GPlates software called via pygplates, see: `/python/`.
+All reconstructions were generated using the GPlates software called via pygplates, see: `/python/`.

 The workflow and documentation for data analysis can be found in: `/R/data_analysis.R`.